radiantlogic-v8/documentation-ia-product/documentation/best-practice/02-databases/01-postgres-recommendations.md

 The procedure for rebuilding indexes that can be applied is detailed here: https://www.postgresql.org/docs/13/app-reindexdb.html

-Note that statistics are kept up to date during the Brainwave execution plan (at each loading).
+Note that statistics are kept up to date during the Identity Analytics execution plan (at each loading).

 It is also recommended, after loading, to recalculate the indexes in order to optimize the next execution plan.